deltachat/deltachat-pages/_posts/2024-11-17-webxdc-realtime.md

 an attacker that collects encrypted network traffic and later compromises your device to try to decrypt past recorded traffic.
-Not only the Live Chat app but all realtime webxdc apps benefit from the ephemeral, end-to-end-encrypted and forward-secret P2P messaging provided by the Iroh stack and its Delta Chat integration on all platforms.
+Not only the Live Chat app but all realtime webxdc apps benefit from the ephemeral and end-to-end-encrypted Peer-to-Peer messaging provided by the Iroh stack and its Delta Chat integration on all platforms.

 ### A privacy note on IP-addresses